 - Calcium Hardness: Maintaining helps keep pool surfaces clean and should have levels of 180-220 ppm.

 Each of these aspects of the pool’s chemistry should be paid attention to.
 This is true in both the summer and going into winter.
 The last thing you would want is your pool to be unsafe for swimming next summer.

 3. Shock Your Pool with Winter Algaecide.

-As total chemical levels stabilize, add winter algaecide to the pool in the recommended amount.
-Kits specifically made to winterize your pool are ready-made by pool retailers and are available based on pool sizes.
-These steps protect your pool from corrosion and scale build-up over the winter months.
-Read instructions carefully as some chemicals require that the pool filter is turned on while chemicals are added in order to avoid stains from undissolved granules or high concentrations of chemicals.
+As chemical levels stabilize, add winter algaecide to the pool.
+There are kits specifically made for winterizing by pool retailers in a variety of sizes.
+Following the steps protects your pool from corrosion and scale-build-up over the winter months.
+Read instructions carefully because some chemicals require the pool filter to be turned on.
+This prevents stains, undissolved granules and high chemical concentrations.

-Kids Safety Tip: Keep chemicals and PPE (Personal Protective Equipment) used to handle chemicals out of reach of children.
-Ideally keeping these items under lock and key from all persons, children, and pets is the safest possible approach.
-Ensure that children are aware of the risks and understand the dangers that the chemicals might present.
+Kid Safety Tip: Keep chemicals and PPE (Personal Protective Equipment) used to handle chemicals out of reach for children.
+Keep these items locked up away from people, children and pets to stay safe.
+Also, make children aware of the dangers of chemicals.

 4. Freezing Factor: How to Evade The Number One Enemy.

 The number one enemy of your pool in the winter is water itself.
 When it freezes, the expansion force is intense and can crack buildings, concrete and roads.
 Your pool can be affected if it is not properly protected.
 Here are some of the reasons to drain your pool just below the skimmer:

 - Ensures water does not enter the skimmer or freeze

 - Provides pool with weight to avoid being pushed up by the soil below